-\cite{Wiegert2014} present a kinematic classification of 79 non-interacting spiral galaxies using their neutral hydrogen (HI) CVCs.
-Their method employ a simple parameterized form for the CVC in order to derive the three parameters: the maximum rotational velocity, the turnover radius and a measure of the slope of the CVC beyond the turn-over radius. \cite{Wiegert2014} also use the statistical Hierarchical Clustering method to guide their division of the resultant 3D distribution of galaxies into five classes.
-The class that containing galaxies with the largest rotational velocities has a mean morphological type of Sb/Sbc while the other classes tend to later types.
-They confirm correlations between increasing maximum rotational velocity and the following observed properties as increasing brightness in $B$-band, increasing size of the optical disk ($D_{25}$) and increasing star formation rate.
-The analysis also suggests that lower velocities are associated with a higher ratio of the HI mass over the dynamical mass.
+\cite{Wiegert2014} present a kinematic classification of 79 non-interacting spiral galaxies using their neutral hydrogen ({\sc Hi}) CVCs.
+Their method employs a simple parametrized form for the CVC to derive the three parameters: the maximum rotational velocity, the turnover radius, and a measure of the slope of the CVC beyond the turnover radius. \cite{Wiegert2014} also use the statistical hierarchical clustering method to guide their division of the resultant 3D distribution of galaxies into five classes.
+The class that contains galaxies with the largest rotational velocities has a mean morphological type of Sb/Sbc while the other classes tend to later types.
+They confirm correlations between increasing maximum rotational velocity and the following observed properties such as increasing brightness in the $B$-band, increasing size of the optical disc ($D_{25}$) and increasing star formation rate.
+The analysis also suggests that lower velocities are associated with a higher ratio of the {\sc Hi} mass over the dynamical mass.

-Other classification approaches have been forwarded in various studies (\citealt{Spitzer1951,vandenBergh1976,Poggianti1999}) and modern observations are providing reason to raise the question of galaxy classification again.
-For example, the recent study of 260 early-type galaxies (E/S0) by \cite{Cappellari2011} as part of \atlas\ project give an overview of the limitations of the classic \cite{Hubble1936} tuning-fork diagram.
-They show, instead, the usefulness of a scheme similar to the one proposed by \cite{vandenBergh1976} to properly understand the morphology of early type galaxies.
-The authors consider two classes of objects: (i) slow rotators, which are consistent with being genuinely elliptical-like objects with intrinsic ellipticity $\epsilon \gtrsim 0.4$; and (ii) the fast rotators, which are generally flatter than $\epsilon \lesssim 0.4$ and are morphologically similar to spiral galaxies, or in some cases to flat ellipticals with disky isophotes, and span the same full range of bulge sizes of spirals.
+Other classification approaches have been forwarded in various studies (\citealt{Spitzer1951,vandenBergh1976,Poggianti1999}) and modern observations are providing reason to raise the question of galaxy classification again (e.g., \citealt{Bertin2000}, section 18.2).
+For example, the recent study of 260 early-type galaxies (E/S0) by \cite{Cappellari2011} as part of \atlas\ project gives an overview of the limitations of the classic \cite{Hubble1936} tuning-fork diagram.
+They show, instead, the usefulness of a scheme similar to the one proposed by \cite{vandenBergh1976} to properly understand the morphology of early-type galaxies.
+The authors consider two classes of objects: (i) slow rotators, which are consistent with being genuinely elliptical-like objects with intrinsic ellipticity $\epsilon \gtrsim 0.4$; and (ii) the fast rotators, which are generally flatter than $\epsilon \lesssim 0.4$ and are morphologically similar to spiral galaxies, or in some cases to flat ellipticals with discy isophotes, and span the same full range of bulge sizes of spirals.
 They argued for a revised comb-shaped scheme to represent the morphology of nearby galaxies, which overcomes the limitations of the tuning-fork diagram.